 I only offer something new once or maybe twice a week.

-Sometimes, I will make a meal that I know a particular child doesn’t like so I will make an exception to my rule to prepare leftovers or a plainer version they would rather enjoy.
+Sometimes, I will make a meal that I know a particular child doesn’t like so I make an exception to my rule to prepare leftovers or a plainer version they would rather enjoy.
 I’m not mean.
 I know everyone has preferences and I will make concessions.
-My husband and son detest onions and cooked bell peppers.
-I get it.

 I often make several different side dishes so everyone eats a good vegetable.
 I know my son likes cauliflower and I love carrots and everyone likes broccoli, so I steam a veggie blend for everyone to pick out what they prefer.
 When we have salad, I provide a minibar of raw vegetables and fruits for everyone to get what they like.